101 Best New Home Gifts for Young Adults

 Shop now at Amazon From Amazon

 Who doesn’t like silky-smooth, hotel-like luxury?
 That’s one of the crucial elements in recreating a 5-star hotel experience at home, and these Sleepletics Celliant Performance Breathable Bed Sheets can help to achieve that effect.
 The sheets have a Celliant material that regulates body temperature and fosters better localized circulation.
-This helps to promote restful sleep – and the Celliant is permanent, so mom doesn’t have to worry about washing it out over time.
-The sheets are also wrinkle- and shrink-resistant.
+This helps to promote restful sleep – and the Celliant is permanent, so there’s no concern about about washing it out over time.
+I received a sample to review and was glad to discover that the sheets are also wrinkle- and shrink-resistant.
 Each sheet set includes a flat sheet, a fitted sheet, and 2 pillowcases (although twin sizes have 1 pillowcase).
 Sizes range from twin and full to queen 12” and queen 15”, in addition to king 12”, king 15”, and California king 15”.
 Color options include tan, blue, chalk, and light gray.

 -